On this page:

 Please read the leaflet below which explains who has the right to free hospital treatment under the National Health Service.

-Bringing forms of identification to your first maternity appointment
+Bringing two forms of identification to your appointment

 Details of documents that can be used for this are in the leaflet below.